hugoesilva/Computational-Methods-Bioinformatics/assignment-6/assign6.md

 ### **`Question 4 a)` - Discuss how the concept of mesostates (as described by Gong et al. (2005), or Chellapa and Rose (2012)) could be used in performing structural alignment.**

-Firstly, while Taylor and Orengo's method performs better when handling sequence variations and structural displacements, the inregration of both sequencial and structural alignment will possibly make it too intensive in terms of the computation.
+Firstly, while Taylor and Orengo's method performs better when handling sequence variations and structural displacements, the inregration of both sequencial and structural alignment will, most likely, make it too intensive in terms of the computation.

-The mesostates approach makes the alignment process simpler by focusing on stable structural repeated elements like alpha helices and beta strands.
-This makes this approach effective for aligning proteins that are distantly related or those with significant structural flexibility.
+Going for the mesostates approach makes the alignment process easier by focusing on stable structural repeated elements like alpha helices and beta strands.
+This turns out to be effective for aligning proteins that are distantly related or proteins that have high structural flexibility.

-Mesostates overlook some details in protein structures that Taylor and Orengo's method can capture, particularly some which are important for atomic interactions.
-The choice between these methods could depend on the specific requirements of the alignment task, whether we need detailed analysis or computational efficiency and the focus on key structural elements.
+The mesostates approach misses out on a few details in protein structures that Taylor and Orengo's method can capture, some of which are important for atomic interactions.
+Choosing between these methods could depend on the specific requirements, whether we need detailed analysis or computational efficiency and the focus on key structural elements.

 ### **`Question 4 b)` - When a chatbot (like ChatGPT) was asked to answer part (a), its response included the following: (...)
 Discuss whether this response is accurate or useful.**